Your Ultimate Guide To Using Research Databases

 Search for the following term in your research database:

 To a lot of students that probably seems weird, but remember, you shouldn't have the same issues within a library research database that you might have with Google.
 On Google, if your search hate group, there is a good chance that bunch of irrelevant items come up.
 Unless you type the statement, “What is a hate group?”
 You might get some less than stellar returns, and even some links to some hate group websites.
 That's no fun unless you were researching and looking to stumble upon actual hate group websites.

 With research databases, on the other hand, you are not browsing the entirety of the world wide web, so you don't have to ask your database questions.

-So, you see, in the above scenario I would just look up hate group.
-This would probably lead me to a number of different sources talking about all areas of hate groups.
+So, you see, in the above scenario, I would look up “hate group.”
+This would probably lead me to several different sources talking about all areas of hate groups.
 Some articles may explain what they are as well as different well-known hate groups, how hate groups use certain things like social media/websites, and a whole slew of other data.

 Even if I am super succinct in my search terms, I will likely still get way too many search results.
-After you have a succinct search term, it’s important to use the databases advanced search features to get really specific.
+After you have a concise search term, it's essential to use the databases advanced search features to get specific.

 Make Sure You Are Only Looking At Peer Reviewed Articles

 The first thing you should do is make sure that you are only looking at scholarly, peer-reviewed articles––especially if you are writing a literature review or your professor calls for this.
 Sometimes, using things like magazine articles and newspapers are okay, but for the most part, you want to fill your paper with scholarly articles.
 Databases usually don't check this off automatically, so there is a good chance that your results include pieces that aren't peer-reviewed when you first make a search request.
 Tick this box and watch your potential sources dwindle (in a good way!)